taraskaduk/taraskaduk-hugo/content/posts/2019-12-print-map/index.md

 ### Roads cleanup

 One thing you may want to do is clean up one of your shapefiles.
 Your mileage will vary.
-Here are some of the changes I made to the streets of
-Kyiv: I removed some streets and pathways of the least importance, untitled road links/junctions with their respective road classes, separated all the remaining streets of lower importance into its own “other” class, and then ordered them by meaning.
+Here are some of the changes I made to the streets of Kyiv: I removed some streets and pathways of the least importance, united road links/junctions with their respective road classes, separated all the remaining streets of lower importance into its own “other” class, and then ordered them by meaning.

 ``` r
 roads_cleaned <- roads_cropped %>%